Video Poker Variations

 Answered by: Dan | Answered on: 2023-11-28

-One of the latest additions to Evolution Gaming’s portfolio is called Video Poker and one of the interesting things about the game is that it actually allows players to choose from a few popular video poker variations.
-While a real dealer deals a single hand of five cards on each gaming round, players of Live Video Poker can choose to play the hand either in a game of Jacks or Better, Tens or Better, Deuces Wild, Bonus Poker, and Double Double Bonus.
-The respective RTP rates of these games are 99.54%, 97.96%, 98.91%, 99.17%, and 98.98%.
+Evolution Gaming’s new Live Video Poker lets players pick from several popular variations.
+A real dealer deals a single five-card hand each round, and you can play it as Jacks or Better, Tens or Better, Deuces Wild, Bonus Poker, or Double Double Bonus.
+The RTPs for these variations are 99.54%, 97.96%, 98.91%, 99.17%, and 98.98% respectively.

-Since the Jacks or Better variation is the full-pay 9/6 version of the game, expert video poker players can use the right strategy to enjoy the highest potential return if they decide to play hands in Live Video Poker as a part of Jacks or Better gameplay.
-If you are not experienced in playing different video poker variations, I suggest you begin your live-dealer video poker experience with Jacks or Better or Tens or Better.
-You can also use the same 9/6 Jacks or Better strategy when you play both of the variations but do keep in mind that Tens or Better offers the lowest RTP among the five available variations.
+Because the Jacks or Better option uses the full-pay 9/6 paytable, experienced players who follow optimal strategy can enjoy the highest potential return.
+If you are new to video poker, start with Jacks or Better or Tens or Better.
+You can apply the same 9/6 Jacks or Better strategy to both games, but remember that Tens or Better offers the lowest RTP of the five.